M.A. Courses

 Description: A comprehensive study of contemporary U.S. Latino/a literature within a social/cultural/historical framework that lends itself to theoretical readings and in-depth critical literary analysis.

-ENGL 6051 Syntax I
+INGL 6051 Syntax I

 Credit hours: 3